-Ideally all supplier payments should be made by BACS rather than cheque.
+- Ideally all supplier payments should be made by BACS rather than cheque.
 Bank details required are the name of account, sort code and account number.
-All bank details must be received in writing on company headed paper signed by an authorised person and provided to JS2 for set up on the online banking system.
-To minimise the potential for mandate fraud, any change to supplier details must be confirmed in writing and be subject to verification by telephoning the accounts department of the supplier.
+All bank details must be received in writing.
+Where the supplier is an organisation, details should be secured on company headed paper signed by an authorised person.
+All details are subsequently provided to JS2 for set up on the online banking system. - To minimise the potential for mandate fraud, any change to supplier details must be confirmed in writing and be subject to verification by telephoning the accounts department of the supplier.
 Budget managers or Regional Treasurers must ensure that no payments are made to a new supplier until full verification has been made.
 All supplier details should be passed to JS2 for set up on SAGE using password/ encrypted communications mail to preserve confidentiality in the transmission of information.